valeriorlandini/theinformer/ReadMe.md

 ## How to build

-Grab the source with `git clone https://github.com/valeriorlandini/theinformer.git`
+Grab the source with `git clone https://github.com/valeriorlandini/theinformer.git --recursive`

 `cd theinformer` and then create the necessary build files with:
 * `cmake -S . -B build -G "Visual Studio 17 2022"` on Windows (adjust the Visual Studio version if you have an older one.)